The Labor and Employment Horizon—2019

 With a divided Congress, the prospect for any ambitious legislation impacting employers and employees reaching the president’s desk is limited.
 Ten years have passed since the minimum wage was adjusted under federal law, however, and in recent years several states and localities have raised the minimum wage for employers in their jurisdictions.
 Increasing the federal minimum wage is a priority for Speaker Pelosi.
 With considerable popular sentiment for increasing the minimum wage above $7.25/hour, this is one potential 2019 legislative development at the federal level.

 The patchwork of paid leave laws in states and municipalities around the country is a compliance thicket for all companies with employees in multiple states.
 One proposal to minimize the complexity of leave law compliance is to federally preempt state and local leave laws for employers that voluntarily provide paid leave at or above a specified minimum level.
 This proposal is contained in the Workflex in the 21st Century Act (H.R.
-4219), which has support of many in the business community.
+4219).
+This legislation has not been reintroduced in the new Congress, but it is anticipated and hoped by many in the business community to resurface this year.

 The patchwork of paid leave laws in states and municipalities around the country is a compliance thicket for all companies with employees in multiple states.